 It is in moments when we open wholeheartedly to our actual experience, rather than trying to deny it, judge it or reject it, that grace seems most available. ~Dorothy Hunt

-Every few days or so, our next-door neighbor Dexter, here in Santa Barbara leaves us the most beautiful citrus fruit by our front door.
-It grows from an older tree in his yard that was graphed with several different types of varieties of oranges and mandarins all coming out of the same stock.
-Anyways, the fruit is amazing and this is what inspired this Citrus Salad.
+Every few days, our next-door neighbor here in Santa Barbara leaves us a bag of beautiful citrus fruit, byt the front door.
+Grown from an older tree in his yard, the tree was graphed with several different types of varieties of oranges and mandarins.
+They all come from the same stock.
+Anyways, the fruit is amazing, and this is what inspired this Citrus Salad.

 Fresh citrus is paired with dates, toasted coconut, mint and pistachios giving it a very Moroccan-inspired vibe.
 The combination of flavors is a match made in heaven!

-Not only does this salad provide a huge burst of immune-boosting vitamin C, but it’s also such a joyful happy salad to make.
+Not only does this salad provide a huge burst of immune-boosting vitamin C, but it’s also such a joyful happy salad to make or bring to an event.

-• 4-5 citrus fruits (use a mix of oranges, blood oranges, mandarins, tangerines or other ripe citrus)
+• Citrus fruits (use a mix of citrus fruit: navel oranges, grapefruit, cara cara oranges, blood oranges, mandarins, tangerines, or other ripe citrus)

 This Moroccan-inspired Orange Salad with dates, arugula, mint, pistachios, and toasted coconut is dressed in the most flavorful Citrus Shallot Vinaigrette.
 It's deliciously juicy and vegan! #citrussalad #orangesalad